 Whilst there is currently no clinical research proving that probiotics are effective in TMAU, the reasoning behind supplementing with them seems sound.
 The bacteria in our gut play a vital role in helping us break down and digest our food.
 As a general rule of thumb the friendly strains of bacteria produce non-smelly substances as an end product of their fermentation process, whereas pathogenic microbes often produce more 'noxious' ones.
 Importantly for TMAU sufferers, it is NOT the friendly strains of bacteria in the gut that break down and convert choline and other substances from the diet in to TMA.
 The major bacterial converters of choline, carnitine and lecithin are mostly neutral, pathogenic or opportunistic microbes.

 So, it is thought that probiotics could potentially help in two ways.
 They can control the populations of pathogenic and opportunistic bacteria so that less TMA is released from the choline in our food.
 Secondly, they can help reduce transit time2, again, so that there is less time for TMA to be released from food and then absorbed in to the blood stream.

-To read more about improving regularity and reducing transit time, you may wish to read our earlier blog post about one of the clinical trials on the strain Bifidobacterium lactis BB-12.
+Healthcare professionals can read more about improving regularity and reducing transit time by heading over to the Probiotics Professionals site to read up on the clinical trials on the strain Bifidobacterium lactis BB-12®.